How to Calculate Federal Income Tax

 - Paid biweekly

 The employee’s taxable wages for their biweekly paycheck are lower than the previous example, $800.
-Use the same worksheet process as before to figure the adjusted annual wage.
+Use the same process on Worksheet 1A as before to figure the adjusted annual wage.

 The adjusted annual wage amount is $7,900 since they did not check the Step 2 box and the employee is married filing jointly which reduces the wages by $12,900.
 Next, use the table to find the FIT.